 This tour offers wonderful travel in your own motorhome, in lovely locations and at a relaxed pace throughout.
 The tour is also reasonably pet friendly, should you wish to include your pet.

 We meet at a campsite near to Holyhead.
 Late afternoon the Tour Directors will host a welcome get together, a chance to meet your fellow travelling companions.

 Day Two – Wednesday 24th May

 We take the morning ferry from Holyhead to Dublin.
 The crossing is around 3.5 hours, where we sail in comfort in the ships club lounge.
 Upon arriving in Ireland, we overnight at a Dublin campsite, a site we will return to for a longer stay towards the end of the tour.
 This evening we all go out for a group dinner at a local hotel restaurant.
 15 miles Dublin port to campsite

 Day Three – Thursday 25th May

-We leave Dublin for now and travel south to Blarney for a 2 night stop.
-160 miles
+We leave Dublin for now and travel south to the historic city of Kilkenny.
+80 miles